New Jersey Jackals: 2004

 In 2004, New Jersey improved their record to what was then the team's second-best showing in its history, winning 54 games and losing 29.
 However, the first half of the season required saw the Jackals end in a tie with the New Haven County Cutters, requiring a one-game playoff which New Jersey won for their fifth consecutive half-season victory.
 The Jackals pulled away in the second half with a 28–18 record, winning both halves for a third straight year.

 The Jackals beat the Bangor Lumberjacks in the opening round of the playoffs, then found themselves in trouble against the North Shore Spirit in the league championship series.
 Trailing two games to none and down late in the third game, the Jackals rallied for an extra inning victory.
 They duplicated the feat the next day in Game 4 to tie the series, and then won the fifth and deciding game to take the Northeast League Championship.
 It would be the fourth league championship for the Jackals, but would be their last for over a decade.

 2005

-In 2005 the Jackals joined the 8-team Canadian American Association of Professional Baseball League but failed to make the playoffs for the first time since 2000 despite posting a winning record of 48–44.
+In 2005 the Jackals joined the 8-team Can-Am League but failed to make the playoffs for the first time since 2000 despite posting a winning record of 48–44.
 Outfielder Zach Smithlin led the league with 135 hits and a .358 batting average, while second baseman Ricardo Cordova also topped .350 and was named to the All-Star team.
 Pitcher Joel Bennett recorded a 2.68 ERA and an 11–2 record in his abbreviated season and also garnered All-Star consideration.